xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 </div>
 </section><!-- /#table-of-contents -->

-New node types may provided for SceneJS via plugins.
-This is a powerful extension mechanism which allows you to create your own higher-level scene components that just slot straight into your scene graphs as nodes which you can create and update as usual via the JSON API.
+You can define new scene node types for [SceneJS](http://scenejs.org) via plugins.
+This extension mechanism lets you create your own higher-level scene components that just slot straight into your scene graphs as nodes which you can create and update as usual via the JSON API.

-In this article we'll see how to provide a node type, and how to use the node type within a scene graph.
+In this article we'll see how to define a new node type and how to use it within a scene graph.

 The examples page also has [several examples](http://scenejs.org/examples.html?tags=plugins) that show how to define and use node types.